oracle-livelabs/converged/obaas/microtx/microtx.md

 > **Note**: You already created the Kubernetes secrets necessary for the account service to access the Oracle Autonomous Database in a previous lab, and the Transfer service does not need access to the database.

+1. Create the new Journal table for the account service

+   TODO TODO get the sql ....

 1. Build the Account and Transfer applications into JAR files

    To build a JAR file from the Account application, issue this command in the `account` directory.
 Then issue the same command from the `transfer` directory to build the Transfer application into a JAR file too.